Employment assignments

 Upon obtaining the D visa, the foreign national must enter Ukraine on its basis and obtain a stamp on the visa when crossing the border into Ukraine.
 The D visa is issued as a multiple-entry visa that is valid for 90 days.

 As soon as the foreign national enters Ukraine, they must apply for a Ukrainian temporary residence permit.
 Children under 16 years old are also required to obtain a separate temporary residence permit.
-A temporary residence permit can be obtained within 15 days after the relevant application is submitted to the relevant local migration service.
+A temporary residence permit can be obtained within 15 business days after the relevant application is submitted to the relevant local migration service.

 Within 30 days from receipt of the temporary residence permit, the foreign national must register at their place of residence in Ukraine (which must be a house or an apartment, not a hotel).